Web Components Cheatsheet

 </doc-section>

-This component declare two sources of content or "slots"
+This component declare two slots:

 • a "header" slot into which the div with be appended